Please read this section to learn about MSM policies about alcohol, bicycles, appliances, pets and more!

 Manhattan School of Music requires the observance of all New York State and Federal laws and regulations pertaining to drugs and alcoholic beverages.
 Residents of Andersen Hall are subject to the Manhattan School of Music Drug and Alcohol Policy outlined in the Student Handbook.

 Students who are prescribed medications are the only individuals permitted to use them, as prescribed, and are responsible for monitoring and securing their own medications.
 The use of synthetic substances or other items ingested for intoxication effect is also prohibited.
-Any paraphernalia designed or used to ingest illegal drugs, including (but not limited to) bongs, roach clips, hookahs, vaporizers or pipes are not permitted in the residence halls.
-If found these items will be confiscated and not returned to the student.
 Providing illicit drugs, prescription medication, or other intoxicant to another, whether sharing, selling or trading, constitutes distribution, is unlawful and subject to disciplinary action, with sanctions up to or including expulsion.

 All students are expected to abide by the Manhattan School of Music Student Code of Conduct, as outlined in the Student Handbook.